Arkham Stories (I.e. the Cthulhu-hack I use)

 to the difference between their current stat (NOT the number of dice rolled)

-and the closest number rolled.
-Whenever an Investigator loses Health or Will they are narratively injured and the GM can ask them to also use the Endure Action if they want to do stuff their injury hinders them.
-Armour or cover gives extra dice on Health tests.
+they are narratively injured, and the GM can ask them to also use the Endure Action if they want to do Actions hindered by their untreated injuries.
+Armour or cover

-So, for instance: Alex gets shot by a small gun.
+An example: Alex gets shot by a small gun.
 They try to dodge but fail.

-Alex's Health stat is currently 4, because they were already injured.
+Alex's Health stat is currently 4 because they were already injured.
 It's a gun, so

 Alex is told to reduce their pool by 1; 3 dice left.
 Their dice show: 1,1,6.
 A bad roll.